Overview

 function

-Called when a card is updated.
+Called when an existing card is updated.
 Receives the updated card object.

 onCardDelete